scipion-em/docs/docs/user/scipion-gui.rst

     Figure 2.
 Project GUI in Protocols Mode

-If we switch to Data mode left panel displays EM objects registered for each type and right panel displays project data tree, with protocol output objects as nodes and edges towards objects used as input.
+If we switch to Data mode (top right), then left panel displays EM objects registered for each type and right panel displays project data tree, with protocol output objects as nodes and edges towards objects used as input.
 Bottom right panel displays information for the selected item, that can be